PEXANE2/azure-docs.tr-tr/articles/sql-database/sql-database-recovery-using-backups.md

 ---
-title: Bir veritabanını yedekten geri yükleme
+title: Restore a database from a backup
-description: Azure SQL veritabanı 'nı 35 güne kadar geri almanıza olanak sağlayan bir noktadan noktaya geri yükleme hakkında bilgi edinin.
+description: Learn about point-in-time restore, which enables you to roll back an Azure SQL database up to 35 days.
 services: sql-database
 ms.service: sql-database
 ms.subservice: backup-restore